Example of Creating a Cube

 Indicators binding

-The Cube Dimensions page after dimension links are established looks as follows:
+The Dimensions page after dimensions are bound looks as follows:

 To create a relation, click the Add button.
-Then change the relation name by clicking the Edit button.
+Then rename the relation by clicking the Edit button.
 The Relation Properties dialog box opens:

 Set the following parameters in the dialog box:

 Specify relation parameters for the Calendar sublevel.
-Select the Calendar sublevel and click the Edit button.
+To do this, select the Calendar sublevel and click the Edit button.
 The Relation Formula dialog box opens:

 Specify a formula for the Change fact.
-Select the fact, and click the Edit button.
+To do this, select the fact and click the Edit button.
 The Calculated Fact dialog box opens:

 Click the Set Formula button next to the Formula edit box.
 The Expression Editor dialog box opens.
-Set the formula in the box: @[1] - BEFORE[@[1]].
+Set the formula: @[1] - BEFORE[@[1]].

-The next step is setting up data aggregation from lower to upper levels by the Territories dimensions using the basic aggregation mechanism.
-The data from the Regions level is summed up and written on the Federal Districts level, and the data from the Federal Districts level is summed up and written on the Russian Federation level.
+The next step is setting up data aggregation from dictionary's lower to upper levels by the Territories dimensions using the basic aggregation mechanism.
+The data from the Regions level is summed up and written on the FD (Federal Districts) level, and the data from the FD (Federal Districts) level is summed up and written on the RF (Russian Federation) level.

-In the Display Versions drop-down list select the Aggregation in the Territories variant.
-In the Cube Facts for which Aggregation is Performed drop-down list select the Value option.
-In the cube dimension list select the Territories item and click the Edit button.
+In the list of cube dimensions select the Territories dimension and click the Edit button.
 A dialog box for setting up aggregation for the selected dimension opens:

-Select the Aggregate Selected Elements Only checkbox to aggregate taking dimension selection into account.
+Select the Aggregate Selected Elements in Dimension checkbox to aggregate taking dimension selection into account.

 Determine the following parameters by selecting a destination level one by one in the drop-down list: